-We will work with children, young people and families to maintain a child living at home or with a family member wherever possible as we believe it is best that a child or young person is best placed within their family network through to adulthood.
+We will work with children, young people and families to maintain a child living at home or with a family member wherever possible.
+We believe it is best that a child or young person is best placed within their family network through to adulthood.

-- high quality assessments must be made to decide whether children and young people will become looked after by Hull City Council.
+- high quality assessments must be made to decide whether children and young people will become looked after by us

-- if a child does come into the local authorities care we will try and keep them as close to Hull as possible
+- if a child does come into our care we will try to keep them as close to Hull as possible

-- we will listen to the child, young person and their parents and other key people to ensure we best meet the child or young person’s needs now and for the future
+- we will listen to the child, young person, their parents and other key people to ensure we best meet the young person’s needs now and for the future

-- we will ensure contact arrangements are made so family members and the child can still see one another where it is in the best interest of the child and young person
+- we will ensure contact arrangements are made so family members and the child can still see one another, when it is in the best interest of the young person

 Reasons that a child or young person may be looked after

-It is agreed following assessment that it is in the best interest for the child to be looked after by the local authority.
-This might be in agreement with the parents.
-This is then a section 20 agreement of the Children Act 1989 and is when a parent can change their mind and take their child back out of care following a conversation with the Local Authority.
+This arrangement may be in agreement with the parents, if that is the case, this is called a Section 20 Agreement of the Children Act 1989, and allows the opportunity for a parent to change their mind and take their child back out of care following a conversation with us.

 A child or young person may become looked after by us because significant safeguarding issues have been identified, and that it is deemed unsafe for the child or young person to remain at home or within their family.